 Make sure you use the most recent version of the forms and the correct form for the court you are applying to.
 You can download the current forms at the family court website or get them from the court registry.
 Contact the Family Court National Enquiry Line to find out which forms to use.

-The Federal Circuit Court sometimes accepts Family Court forms if they follow the court’s rules.
+The Federal Circuit and Family Court of Australia sometimes accepts Family Court forms if they follow the court’s rules.

 When you file (hand in) an application for parenting orders with the court, you must include a s 60I certificate, unless good grounds exist for not having one, such as urgency of the application.

-You can use the one application form for both the Federal Circuit Court and the Family Court.
+You can use the one application form for Federal Circuit and Family Court of Australia.
 There is a statement of truth at the end of the form which needs to be filled in.

 If you are filing the ‘Initiating application form’ for both interim and final orders, you need to file a separate affidavit for the interim orders.
-Each court has its own affidavit form which you can get from the court or their website.
+The court has its own affidavit form which you can get from the court or the website.

-In the Federal Circuit Court you need to file a separate affidavit at the same time as filing your Application or Response, even if you are seeking final orders only.
-You can get these forms from the court or their website.
+In the Federal Circuit and Family Court of Australia you need to file a separate affidavit at the same time as filing your Application or Response, even if you are seeking final orders only.
+You can get these forms from the court or the website.

 These forms and requirements can change.
 Always check with the court first.